digital-work-lab/handbook/docs/lab_basics/Vacation.md

 - [ ] **Inform your students (if applicable):** If you're a teacher, notify your students about your absence.
 Depending on their age and the nature of your classes, you can either inform them verbally or send a written communication.
 Include the dates of your vacation and any instructions or assignments they need to complete in your absence.

-- [ ] **To notify the entire university staff of your absence:** Set your status in the Teams app to "Out of Office".
+- [ ] **To notify the entire crew of the digital work lab of your absence:** Set your status in the Teams app to "Out of Office".
 Furthermore, you should add a presence note (with start and end time date).

 - [ ] **Set up an out-of-office message:** Configure an out-of-office email autoresponder, clearly stating the dates of your vacation and providing an alternative point of contact for urgent matters.
 ```